ardorlab/MIDAS/README.md

 	* genetic_algorithm.py: Python file that stores all classes and functions for performing Genetic Algorithm optimization.
 	* simulated_annealing.py: Python file that stores all classes and functions for performing Simulated Annealing optimization.
    	* parallel_simulated_annealing.py: Python file that stores all classes and functions for performing Parallel Simulated Annealing optimization.
-Some fidentical functions are shared with simulated_annealing.py.
+Some identical functions are shared with simulated_annealing.py.
 	* bayesian_optimization.py: Python file that stores all classes and functions for performing bayesian Optimization.

 * midas_tools: Directory containing external tools to assist users in performing optimizations.